 Pregnant employees may also have rights under the Family and Medical Leave Act (FMLA).

-Title VII of the Civil Rights Act of 1964, as amended, the Florida Civil Rights Act of 1991 (FCRA) and the Civil Rights Act of 1866 (42 U.S.C. § 1981) prohibit employers from discriminating against employees or applicants based upon a person’s race or color.
+Title VII of the Civil Rights Act of 1964, the Florida Civil Rights Act of 1991 (FCRA), and the Civil Rights Act of 1866 (42 U.S.C. § 1981) prohibit employers from discriminating against employees or applicants based upon a person’s race or color.

-This means that employers cannot treat individuals (employees or applicants) unfavorably or harass employees based on their race or color.
+This means that employers cannot harass individuals (employees or applicants) or make employment decisions based on their race or color.
 It also means that employers cannot treat employees unfavorably because they associate with (or are married to) a person of a particular race or color, or are associated with a race-based organization or group.
 Employers are also prohibited from enacting facially neutral policies or practices (e.g., employment tests or selection procedures) that have a significantly adverse impact on persons of a particular race or color.
 Furthermore, an employer may not segregate its employees by race or color in job categories, promotions, or other terms and conditions of employment.

 Federal law ( Title VII of the Civil Rights Act of 1964) and Florida law (Florida Civil Rights Act) prohibit religious discrimination in the workplace.
 The definition of religion includes all aspects of religious observance and practice, as well as belief.
 Religion does not have to be a “mainstream” religion and includes any set of ethical beliefs and the right not to believe.